- Clinical Trial Solutions

 Statistical analysis plans for adaptive clinical trials should cover interim analyses and Sample Size Re-estimation plans.

-nQuery Adapt provides Biostatisticians with a range of tables that spans various adaptive disciplines for sample size calculation.
+Within nQuery Sample Size Software there is a whole module dedicated to adaptive clinical trials.
+Researchers use this as their sample size calculator when dealing with adaptive clinical trial designs. nQuery provides Biostatisticians with a range of tables that spans various adaptive disciplines for sample size calculation.

-This Adaptive design module in nQuery contains 15 tables and spans 4 adaptive disciplines.
+This Adaptive design module in nQuery contains many tables that span 4 main adaptive disciplines.
 Click on each below to learn more about them and how they can help you reduce the risk and cost of your trials.

 Group sequential designs are the most widely used type of adaptive trial in confirmatory Phase III clinical trials.
 Group sequential designs differ from a standard fixed term trial by allowing a trial to end early at pre-specified interim analyses for efficacy or futility.
 Group sequential designs achieve this by using an error spending method which allows a set amount of the total Type I (efficacy) or Type II (futility) error at each interim analysis.
 This design thus allows the trialist the flexibility to end those trials early which would otherwise have needed another large cohort of subjects to be analysed unnecessarily.

-The tables in nQuery Adapt that aid you with Group Sequential Designs are as follows:
+The tables in nQuery that aid you with Group Sequential Designs are as follows:

 These tables extend nQuery’s capabilities into one sample designs and also allow survival models with greater flexibility regarding follow-up time and accrual.